Thule Yepp Nexxt Maxi Review

 Thule Yepp Nexxt Maxi Review – Great, But Not Perfect Seat

-Performance
+Overall Performance

-I haven’t been looking forward to the transition to a rear-mounted seat because they tend to throw off my balance a bit and don’t allow me to really relax as I’m riding.
+I hadn’t been looking forward to the full-time transition to a rear-mounted seat because they tend to throw off my balance a bit and don’t allow me to really relax as I’m riding.
 Full disclosure – I’m a cautious rider and definitely don’t have the sense of balance of Simone Biles.

 Adult Rider Comfort